zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 12 tables of Rome, Romans rumored to take counsel from Solon in Athens.

 Cicero on Laws.
-What is the essence of law?
+What is the essence of the law?

 There seem to be certain universal precepts that are honored without exception across different jurisdictions.
 Cicero calls these precepts the law of nations / peoples.